Dental Implants in Beverly Hills

 What Are dental implants?

-A dental implant is meant to replace teeth that are lost or missing.
+A dental implant or tooth implant is meant to replace teeth that are lost or missing.
 Each implant consists of a fake tooth, and a biocompatible “root” made from titanium that is attached to the bone – just like a natural tooth.
-Dental implants can be applied to replace one or two missing teeth, an entire arch of teeth, and even an entire smile.
+Tooth implants can be applied to replace one or two missing teeth, an entire arch of teeth, and even an entire smile.
 Implants are typically considered to be a part of the cosmetic dentistry family.

 For maximum effect, implants may be used in conjunction with other restorative dental procedures.